FINALLY. My rebrand is complete.

 So do what you like – as long as you’re relaxing, you’re doing great.

 I personally base the activity I do to recharge and reset on what’s caused me to feel I need to do it in the first place.
 For example, if I had fallen out with someone and I was overthinking the situation and feeling super anxious about it – I’d definitely involve meditation and some journaling in my recharge routine.

 Rather than clearing my mind, this particular case was more about switching off altogether!
 So I did some yoga in my living room, and then I took a hot, steamy bath complete with my favourite essential oil blend (conveniently called ‘Stress Free’!) and some Himalayan pink salt to soak up all that negative energy.

-I also watched an hour of TV, which I don’t normally do too often.
-When I do watch TV, I find it helps me to zone out and stop thinking about things I need to do, so it was perfect for my stressy blog rebrand week.
+I also watched an hour of TV.
+When I watch TV, I find it helps me to zone out and stop thinking about things I need to do, so it was perfect for my stressy blog rebrand week.

 I took a break from my phone and social media for the evening.
 And most importantly – I made sure I was in bed early so I could catch up on some much-needed zzzzs.

 Sleep is essential to a good energy recharge, of course.
 I recommend reciting your favourite affirmations (here’s mine!) as you nod off.
-I’m currently listening to Joseph Murphy’s The Power of Your Subconscious Mind (audiobook) and he says the best time to get your subconscious to take in a message is just before bed, when you’re sleepy.
+I’m currently listening to Joseph Murphy’s The Power of Your Subconscious Mind (audiobook, Amazon link) and he says the best time to get your subconscious to take in a message is just before bed, when you’re sleepy.